acgetchell/CDT-plusplus/README.md

 - pkgx
 - Just when invoking the recipes directly; `scripts/pkgx-build.sh` supplies Just when it is not installed globally

-The pkgx launcher supplies Git, Bash, CMake, Ninja, Python, ccache, M4, Autoconf, Autoconf Archive, Automake, GNU Libtool, Texinfo, and pkg-config.
+The pkgx launcher supplies Git, Bash, CMake, Ninja, Python, M4, Autoconf, Autoconf Archive, Automake, GNU Libtool, Texinfo, and pkg-config.
 If pkgx is not installed, provide these tools conventionally through a package manager such as [Homebrew] or apt: